michaelcbnw/compare-color-CIELAB/README.md

-### Simple color comparation using OpenCV and PySimpleGUI
+### Simple color comparator using OpenCV and PySimpleGUI.
-The method that is used is distance algorithm.
+The method which is used is Euler distance.

 CIELAB is used because it's a device-independent color standard.